 75 Minute Relief & Relaxation Massage: $115

-Kat is currently taking new clients for stress and anxiety focused only massage sessions, while she continues to focus on Oncology Massage and Lymphatic sessions.
+Kat is not scheduling new client massage sessions currently, so that she can focus on Oncology Massage and Lymphatic sessions.

 Your massage session is completely yours, because your body and needs are unique to you.

 Every massage session with us integrates deep tissue work, relaxing strokes, and gentle stretching to meet your stress management and pain relief goals.
 Aromatherapy (by request), hot towels, and guided meditation may also be added to complement the massage techniques in your session – and at no additional cost.